 Is there anything that looks as slick and cool as a sharp carve on a snowboard?
 But how do you carve on a snowboard like a pro?
 Don't worry, we have you covered in this instalment of trick tips.

-Winter is just around the corner, and there is no better way to get mentally prepared for the new season than watching spellbinding trick tips and getting hyped to expand your snowboarding game to impress your future significant other.
-To get the winter feeling going, grab your snowboard jackets and snowboard pants from the basement, get cozy on the couch, and enjoy the read.
+There is no better way to get mentally prepared for the new season than watching spellbinding trick tips and getting hyped to expand your snowboarding game to impress your friends.

 The first topic of our five weeks series is all about Carving on a snowboard.
 You may ask yourself why we are doing a trick tip on Carving.
 Well, there is mainly one reason for it: Because Carving is AWESOME!
 It does not only help you to improve your all-mountain riding, but it also sets the base for kicker jumping and pipe riding.

 Carving has been pretty much forgotten about since the hype of freestyle snowboarding started, but it is experiencing a major comeback.
 Yes – Carving is cool again!
 To convince yourself about what I just said, take an extra minute of your time and watch this 4-minute masterpiece of the creative minds of Korua Shapes.

 Now that you saw, how amazingly beautiful Carving can look, let’s dig a bit deeper into the technical aspects of it.
 The following video of our friends over at snowboard-addiction.com is a great help when learning or when trying to improve your carving.

 We broke down the tutorial into a step by step guide carving on a snowboard: